-We plan to start our Phase 3 program for trabodenoson monotherapy in the fourth quarter of 2015, and we expect to report top-line data from the first pivotal trial in the program by late 2016 or early 2017.
+We plan to start our Phase 3 program for trabodenoson monotherapy in the fourth quarter of 2015, and we expect to report top-line data from the first pivotal trial in the program by late 2016.
 If the primary objectives of all of the trials in our Phase 3 program are met, we plan to submit an NDA.
-We are planning to commence our Phase 3 program for the FDC of trabodenoson and latanoprost in 2017.
+We are planning to commence our Phase 3 program for the FDC of trabodenoson and latanoprost in early 2018.